materialsproject/fireworks/docs/index.rst

 * Monitoring of workflows through a web service

-* Batteries included (useful built-in tasks for creating templated inputs, running scripts, and even copying files to remote machines)
+* Built-in tasks for creating templated inputs, running scripts, and copying files to remote machines

 * Plug-and-play on several large supercomputing clusters and queueing systems *(future)*